tokumeiAnonymous/etch-a-sketch/README.md

 # etch-a-sketch

-This is a simple etch-a-sketch app where you can draw pixelated images.
+This is a simple etch-a-sketch app where you can draw pixelated images.\
+This was made as an introduction on how to manipulate the DOM in javascript.

 ## Feautures to be improved:

     - Background to only change the background
-    - Fix the create cell for specific grid size
+    - Fix the create cell for certain grid size

 ## Future feautures to be implemented: